gitpod-io/website/src/routes/docs/beta/getting-started/index.md

 ## Prefixed URL

-You can quickly open a new workspace for the project using a context URL like repository, branch, pull request, issue, or file.
-Just prefix the URL in the address bar of your browser with `gitpod.io/#`.
+You can quickly open a new workspace for any GitLab, GitHub, or Bitbucket project, by just prefixing **gitpod.io/#** to the URL of the project in the address bar of the browser.

-For example, try opening [https://gitpod.io/#https://gitlab.com/gitpod/spring-petclinic](https://gitpod.io/#https://gitlab.com/gitpod/spring-petclinic) or [https://gitlab.com/gitpod/spring-petclinic/-/merge_requests/2](https://gitlab.com/gitpod/spring-petclinic/-/merge_requests/2).
+Gitpod presents you with useful productivity boosts not just when you prefix **gitpod.io/#** to the main URL of the repository, but also for issues, or pull requests.

+For example:

+- To open the Java with Spring Boot project repository prefix **gitpod.io/#** to the URL of the repository *https://gitlab.com/gitpod/spring-petclinic*.

+  The revised URL is: `https://gitpod.io/#https://gitlab.com/gitpod/spring-petclinic`

+- To open a specific merge request in the Java with Spring Boot project prefix **gitpod.io/#** to the URL of the merge request *https://gitlab.com/gitpod/spring-petclinic/-/merge_requests/2*.
+  The revised URL is: `https://gitpod.io/#https://gitlab.com/gitpod/spring-petclinic/-/merge_requests/2`

 [Learn more &rarr;](/docs/context-urls)